bobjacobsen/csc-exercises/CSC/GitBasics2/index.md

 ```
-    cd
+    cd GitBasics2
-   ./csc_get exG2script.sh
     mkdir exerciseG2
     cd exerciseG2/
 ```
 Then run the script:

 ```
-    ~/ex_script.sh
+    ../ex_script.sh
 ```
 It will create a new repository for you, then stop.

-Open another window in which to check things, and in that do:
+Open another window in which to check things, and in that (after navigating to the CSC directory and doing `setup`) do:

 ```
-    cd ~/exerciseG2
+    cd GitBasics2/exerciseG2
     gitk --all &
     gitg &
 ```

 The `gitg` tool  might not be installed on your machine, as it's an optional component.
-To get the best display on gitg, select "Branches" on the left-hand side.
+If it is available, select "Branches" to get the best display.

 Now hit "enter" or "return" to step through the script one section at a time.
 At each pause,